Also known as

 This plant has a strong fragrance

-Crassula muscosa is a small perennial succulent.
-It grows as a dense spreading bush, with branches covered in small leaves arranged densely, giving the appearance of scaly tails.
-Tiny, non-showy but strongly scented yellow-green blooms develop from between the small leaves.
+As succulents go, Crassula muscosa likes to be on the moister side.
+It can survive droughts but will thrive with regular watering (as long as it's only moist, not wet).
+It will also enjoy bright, indirect sunlight.
+Crassula muscosa is a perennial succulent.
+It grows as a dense spreading bush, with branches covered in small triangular/ovate leaves arranged densely, giving the appearance of scaly tails.
+It therefore makes an interesting houseplant.
+Tiny, non-showy, but strongly scented yellow-green blooms develop from between the small leaves.
 In small quantities, the scent may be considered pleasantly musky, but it is a powerful smell and in higher doses can be quite unpleasant.
-It can be grown in rockeries in the garden or in pots.
+It can be grown in rockeries or pots in the garden, or indoors.

 Generally not harvested